microsoft/calculator/README.md

 ## Features
 - Standard Calculator functionality which offers basic operations and evaluates commands immediately as they are entered.
-- Scientific Calculator functionality which offers expanded operations and evaluates commands using order of operations.
+- Scientific Calculator functionality which offers expanded operations and evaluates commands using the order of operations.
 - Programmer Calculator functionality which offers common mathematical operations for developers including conversion between common bases.
 - Calculation history and memory capabilities.
 - Conversion between many units of measurement.